cavo789/blog/blog/2024/07/28/linux-sort-functions-in-script/index.md

 )
 ```

-As we can see on the image below, the column at the left show that the first defined function in the `/tmp/bash/console.sh` script is `console::printCyan` followed by `console::askYesNo` and `console::printRed` for the third function declared (in that order) in the Bash script.
+As we can see on the image below, the column at the left show that the first-defined function in the `/tmp/bash/console.sh` script is `console::printCyan` followed by `console::askYesNo` and `console::printRed` for the third function declared (in that order) in the Bash script.

 In the right column, we can see that the first, sorted, function is `console::askYesNo`, the second is `console::banner` and so on.